cferland/project_1/readme.md

 #### CSS Animations

 CSS animations have been incorporated to make the interface more dynamic.
 There are fade effects for most of the page elements, as well as a flipping animation for each card when clicked.
 The background is also animated, scrolling across the screen to produce the effect of moving through space.

+## Known Issues

+#### API Load Time

+The API request sometimes takes too long to load.
+This seems to be a problem with the API itself, or could be related to utilizing CORS Anywhere.
+Sometimes the request stalls entirely before failing altogether.
+An alert has been implemented to handle such cases, urging the user to refresh the page and try again.
+Usually this issue resolves itself within a few minutes.

+#### Tarot Card Descriptions

+Descriptions for all the cards are pulled directly from the API.
+Some cards' descriptions contain typos, while a few reversed cards are left blank.
+The descriptions also lack any uniform structure, where some cards go into far more detail than others and the amount of text displayed is too variable.
+This issue may be resolved in the future by incorporating custom descriptions into the code.